 What we tend to forget is that a Note with Memory is NOT always better than a Note without.
-Whether Memory feature or no, each structure should be tailor-made to suit the investor’s preferences.
+Whether with Memory feature or not, each structure should be tailor-made to suit the investor’s preferences.
 Kind of like building your own sandwich at Subway (extra bacon and cheese, little or no vegetables please).

 Price of a Memory Feature